 There is a very common misconception that general audiences and film reviewers don’t share the same tastes; that film reviewers have elitist, snobby opinions and won’t favour the same crowd pleasing movies that general audiences will happily lap up.
 Yet if you look back through Pixar’s entire back catalogue, you’ll see that notion to be entirely untrue, as there isn’t a single soul on earth who hasn’t been charmed by at least one of their movies.
-At their best, Pixar make movies that balance an emotional richness with an inventive narrative and boundless sense of adventure- there surely isn’t a critic on earth who can’t fall for that.
-Isn’t a sense of adventure exactly what movies should aspire to deliver?
+At their best, Pixar make movies that balance an emotional richness with an inventive narrative and boundless sense of adventure – how can any critic be immune to such simple charms?

 The movie is set a year after the events of Finding Nemo.
 Both Nemo and Marlin (Albert Brooks) are settled back into everyday life, frequently frustrated by the whirlwind of chaos caused by their new housemate Dory’s (Ellen DeGeneres) forgetfulness.
 One day, a key memory is triggered and she remembers that she has a family waiting for her, somewhere else in the big ocean.
 Dragging Marlin and Nemo along with her, she soon ends up across the ocean at California’s sea life centre, befriending a socially awkward octopus (Ed O’Neill), reacquainting with an old whale friend (Kaitlin Olson) and obsessing over Sigourney Weaver’s voice.